 I first came across chickpea tofu while watching Peaceful Cuisine on YouTube.
 Ryoya is from Japan and his videos are so wonderfully calming and hypnotic; I am lulled in to believing I am a Masterchef.
 And sometimes a chicken.
 Ryoya also demonstrates fantastically global recipes including a raw chickpea version of this chickpea tofu.
 His version creates a pudding like tofu, which I will be including here soon, but today we are working with the firmer chickpea flour tofu, also known as Burmese tofu.

-In my research I came across various recipes but I have stuck with a variation of this one from Christina Aung, tweaked by Sarah from My New Roots and now twisted a little here.
+In my research I came across various recipes but I have stuck with a variation of this Burmese Style Tofu from Christina Aung, tweaked by Sarah from My New Roots and now twisted a little here.
 This recipe takes longer than some but it is mostly downtime, soaking and such.
 The result is well worth the time.
 This chickpea tofu is smooth, creamy and lightly flavoured.
 It is easily cubed and served raw, as in this Game Changing Chickpea Green Bowl, and can be shallow fried as long as it is coated in a crumb of some sort first.
 My very talented friend Jodie rolled the tofu in a salt/pepper/dukkha rub before shallow frying with most delicious results.

 Chickpea Tofu won't do everything soy tofu will do but it is a very good alternative.
 And it is delicious.

-Pairing this tofu with cold soba noodles, crunchy homemade kale chips, kimchi, broccolini, avocado and a miso dressing, this green bowl is a wonder of textures and balanced flavours.
+Pairing this tofu with cold soba noodles, crunchy homemade kale chips, easy vegan cabbage kimchi, broccolini, avocado and a miso dressing, this green bowl is a wonder of textures and balanced flavours.
 While the chickpea tofu will need 24 hours to prepare, the bowl itself is quick.
 Quicker still, you can sub out the kale chips for store-bought or simply add some torn seaweed sheets.
 Simples.